tototoshi/sbt-slick-codegen/README.md

 slickCodegenDatabasePassword in Compile := "dbpassword"

-// required (If not set, postgresql driver is choosen) slickCodegenDriver := scala.slick.driver.PostgresDriver
+// required (If not set, postgresql driver is choosen) slickCodegenDriver in Compile := scala.slick.driver.PostgresDriver

-// required (If not set, postgresql driver is choosen) slickCodegenJdbcDriver := "org.postgresql.Driver"
+// required (If not set, postgresql driver is choosen) slickCodegenJdbcDriver in Compile := "org.postgresql.Driver"

 // optional but maybe you want slickCodegenOutputPackage in Compile := "com.example.models"